Description

 Adjust the carburetor.
 See page 28.

-Check that the throttle control handle can move easily at full handlebar lock on both sides and that the engine speed is not altered due to any tension in
+Check that the throttle control handle can move easily at full handlebar lock on both sides and that the engine speed is not altered due to any tension in the cable.
+The cable must not be attached to the frame with insulating tape or similar but should be completely free between the carburetor and throttle control handle.

 Check that: